 “the forceful expulsion of contents of the stomach and, often, the proximal small intestine.”

-The uncomfortable sensation that makes a person feel as if they will vomit.
+The uncomfortable sensation makes a person feel as if they will vomit.
 Scientists are not agreed upon the exact way the sensation is processed by the brain, but almost all people have experienced nausea for one reason or another.
 Note: nausea does not always lead to vomiting.

 When the stomach contracts repeatedly in what many people describe as “dry heaving.”
 Physiologically, it’s spasmodic respiratory movements with a closed glottis.
 Unfamiliar with the glottis?
 It’s the space between vocal cords located in the larynx.